mittechteam/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] New and existing unit tests pass locally with my changes
 - [ ] Uploaded the rosbag link if tested on real bot.
 - [ ] I have tagged the Observers (atleast one Alumni)
+- [ ] I have added correct labels.

 ## Checklist (Reviewer):